spinnaker/spinnaker/docs/commands.md

  * `ldap`: Configure the ldap method for authenticating.
  * `oauth2`: Configure the oauth2 method for authenticating.
  * `saml`: Configure the saml method for authenticating.
+ * `x509`: Configure the x509 method for authenticating.

 ---
 ## hal config security authn ldap